-A coast-to-coast road trip along the northern states; great to take in the summer
+A coast-to-coast road trip through the northern states; great to take in the summer

 8. Southern Pacific: US-80

-Another coast-to-coast road trip along the southern states; great to take in the winter
+Another coast-to-coast road trip through the southern states; great to take in the winter

 Drive alongside the Mississippi River and explore the 10 states that border it

 North to south road trip right through America’s heartland

 Tips For Planning A Cross-Country Road Trip

 Driving across the country is great fun, but there are plenty of things and factors to consider when planning.
 Here are some of them so you can arrange a road trip with no hassle.